mromanoff/romanoff.io/README.md

 ### TODO: ###

 This site build with:
-FrontEnd: Backbone, Marionette, Underscore, jQuery, Gulp, Mocha, Sass, Susy, IcoMoon.
+FrontEnd: Backbone, Marionette, Underscore, jQuery, Gulp, Mocha, Sass, Susy, IcoMoon, Picturefill

 Built in testing support for: Mocha with Chai.